derekvawdrey/website-to-chatbot/README.md

 # Commands
 ### Convert website into database entries

-python manage.py scrape --base-url https://education.byu.edu --html-elements-to-gather div.dept-name,section#content
+python manage.py scrape --base-url https://education.byu.edu --html-elements-to-gather div.dept-name,section#content --html_elements_to_ignore span.visually-hidden

+--base-url (required): The base where you would like the scrapper to start.
+--html-elements-to-gather (required): Which html elements should the scraper pull data from? seperated by commas --html_elements_to_ignore (optional): Which html elements should be ignored?
 ### Convert database entries into embeddings
 python manage.py embed --base-url https://education.byu.edu --max-tokens 350
 ### Upload embeddings to Vector Database
+This will delete your pinecone index vectors!
+Do not run if you don't want your pinecone index vectors deleted.

 python manage.py upload --base-url https://education.byu.edu